 - View the case analysis at the top of the screen, above the full judgment.

-- From a research conversation: After asking a research question in Clio Work, click any document name listed under Legal Authorities to open it in the Library.
+- From a research conversation: In Clio Work, ask a research question, then click any document name listed under Legal Authorities to view it in the Library.

 - From a library search: Click Library in the left navigation panel to perform a new search and select a document from your results.